What is a Green Schoolyard?

 Teachers who hold class outside using a nature-based curriculum report that students demonstrate an increased ability to think creatively and problem-solve, and approach their learning more enthusiastically.

 Stewardship is the missing link between learning about the challenges our society faces and gaining the skills to do something about it.
 The act of caring for plants and seeing the relationships they have with water and wildlife help students develop a deeper relationship to their local environment.
-We have a lot to learn from our Indigenous contemporaries whose ancestors managed this land for 10,000 years, guided by a reciprocal relationship that did not consider the human separate from the natural world.
+We have a lot to learn from our Indigenous contemporaries whose ancestors managed this land for 10,000 years, guided by a reciprocal relationship that considered humans as one in the same as the natural world.

 A cost benefit study conducted by the Trust for Public Land shows that daily attendance and enrollment increases when a school is greened.